Affiliate Commission Rates: How to Determine Yours in 2021

 Nobody will promote your brand if the commission rate is too low, while a rate that’s too high can make you lose money.

-Unfortunately, there is no universal rule that would enable any business to find a perfect commission rate for its affiliate program.
+Unfortunately, there is no simple, universal, rule that will enable you to find the perfect commission rate for your affiliate program.

 You should also keep in mind that the affiliate commission rate only reflects a portion of the costs you will need to spend on your affiliate program.
 Given that the main goal is to get as much profit as possible, you need to track all the costs.